nilswloka/conclujon/README.md

 ## Why HTML?

 If you are familiar with [Specification by Example](http://specificationbyexample.com/), you might remember the part about automating validation without changing specification.
 While there is no lack of great libraries for automating BDD style examples, I found translating requirements into [Concordion's](http://concordion.org) HTML-based test format a lot more flexible.
-As living documentation system, it simply offers a lot more flexibility than the alternatives.

 ## Why not Concordion?